Collecting on Your Car Accident Settlement Agreement

 Another option to consider is moving to set aside the initial agreement and proceed with litigation.
 This would essentially ignore the settlement agreement and proceed back to the original lawsuit.
 Unfortunately, litigation options are generally more expensive than traditional settlement options, so this is something you will want to consider.

-All is not lost if the opposing party doesn’t hold up their end of the bargain.
+All is not lost if the opposing party doesn’t hold up its end of the bargain.
 You have plenty of options to enforce the agreement, and if all else fails, you can move the case to litigation.